stefnotch/aftermath-editor/README.md

 A prototype of a MathML editor.
 See it in action at https://stefnotch.github.io/mathml-editor

+Dang, I'll need a good name for this project.

 ## History

 MathML is a lovely, but quite massive standard for _rendering_ mathematical formulas on the web.